 Growing out of recommendations in the State Criminal Justice Plan, staff is attempting to launch a state crime victimization survey modeled on the U.S. Department of Justice, Bureau of Justice Statistics' Crime Victimization Survey, and similar efforts in other states.
 Staff developed a "request for proposals" which will have the selected vendor undertake the survey, incorporate defined sampling and methodological strategies, and provide the Authority with a data file.
 The RFP was finalized and published in October 2001 pursuant to Department of Central Management Services guidelines.
-Proposals were due November 30, 2001.
-Staff is meeting with the prospective vendor later this month and expects to implement the survey in the Spring 2002.
+Proposals were received and reviewed by staff.
+Staff has met with the prospective vendor and expects to implement the survey in the Spring 2002.